Charlotte Water IBT

 Charlotte Water is the largest public water and wastewater utility in North Carolina, serving more than a million customers across Mecklenburg County.
 The greater Charlotte region has seen high growth over the past decade that is expected to continue at a significant rate.
-Charlotte Water is committed to ensuring the community it serves has a reliable water supply that maintains pace with this development and meets the water demands into the future.
+Charlotte Water is committed to ensuring the community it serves has a reliable water supply that maintains pace with this development and meets future water demands.

 Map of the Charlotte Water Interbasin Transfer

-Public water systems get their water supply from a mix of surface and ground water supplies, including river basins.
-An interbasin transfer (IBT) is a State-regulated withdrawal, diversion or pumping of surface water from one source river basin to another river basin.
+Public water systems get their water supply from a mix of surface and groundwater supplies, including river basins.
+An interbasin transfer (IBT) is a state-regulated withdrawal, diversion, or pumping of surface water from one source river basin to another.
 The actual transfer is the amount of water not returned to its source basin.

 Interbasin Transfer explained

 Charlotte Water withdraws from Lake Norman and Mountain Island Lake on the Catawba River basin.
-The water is treated and distributed to customers, used, collected and treated at wastewater treatment plants and portions are discharged to the Rocky River basin, resulting in the interbasin transfer.
+The water is treated and distributed to customers, used, collected, and treated at wastewater treatment plants, with portions discharged to the Rocky River basin, resulting in the interbasin transfer.

-Charlotte Water’s current IBT certificate was issued in 2002 by the North Carolina Environmental Management Commission and allows the transfer of up to 33 million gallons per day from the Catawba River basin to the Rocky River basin.
-As projected, this IBT certificate supports Charlotte-area water demands through 2028.
+Charlotte Water's current IBT certificate was issued in 2002 by the North Carolina Environmental Management Commission and allows the transfer of up to 33 million gallons per day from the Catawba River basin to the Rocky River basin.
+This IBT certificate supports Charlotte-area water demands through 2030.

-Charlotte Water actively monitors water consumption trends, implements conservation efforts and seeks all options to ensure reliable water supply for decades to come.
-As part of the overall process, evaluation of these options is required as part of the IBT approval process.
+Charlotte Water actively monitors water consumption trends, implements conservation efforts, and seeks all options to ensure a reliable water supply for decades to come.
+Evaluation of these options is required as part of the IBT approval process.

 Charlotte Water is requesting a modification to this certificate to increase the maximum limit.
 At this point, Charlotte Water is still determining the demand needs and what that exact number should be to serve the area for the next 30 years.